-F) Availability of rig to drill relief well, rig constraints and timing of rigs
+G) Availability of rig to drill relief well, rig constraints and timing of rigs

-LLOG currently has one deepwater MODU under contract (Seadrill West Neptune - DP drillship).
+LLOG currently has one deepwater MODU under contract (Seadrill West Neptune DP drillship).
 In the event of a blowout scenario that does not involve loss or damage to the rig such as an inadvertent disconnect of the BOP's, then the existing contracted rig may be available for drilling the relief well and vertical intervention work.
 If the blowout scenario involves damage to the rig or loss of the BOP's and riser, a replacement rig or rigs will be required.
-LLOG is also a member of the Helix Well Containment Group which has the Helix Q4000 under contract for emergency intervention work such as an "Emergency Capping Stack" installation which for this well could include a quick response operation and installation of a capping stack which could be shut-in to control the well.

-With the current activity level in the GOM, 10 to 20 deepwater MODU'S are potentially available to support the relief well drilling operations.
+With the current activity level in the GOM, 20 deepwater MODU'S are potentially available to support the relief well drilling operations.
 Rig share and resource sharing agreements are in place between members of the Helix Well Containment Group.
 The ability to negotiate and contract an appropriate rig or rigs to drill relief wells is highly probable in a short period of time.
-If the rig or rigs are operating, the time to properly secure the well and mobilize the rig to the relief well site location is estimated to be about 14 to 21 days.
+If the rig or rigs are operating, the time to properly secure the well and mobe the rig to the relief well site location is estimated to be about 14 to 21 days.
 Dynamically positioned (DP) MODU's would be the preferred option due to the logistical advantage versus a moored MODU which may add complications due to the mooring spread.